-RELJA PENEZIC is a painter, video artist, printmaker, photographer, and a filmmaker focusing on public art installations.
+Relja Penezic is a painter, video artist, printmaker, photographer, and a filmmaker.
 His work is a multimedia blend that combines technology and painting, performance and video, art and craft.
 Penezic exhibits his work internationally and his short films are regularly shown at film festivals throughout the world.
 In 1996 Zakros InterArts label Chronic Art published his CD-ROM Computer Film Sketchbook.
 His 2002 Audio/Video installation in collaboration with composer Victoria Jordanova at the Los Angeles County Museum of Art entitled Panopticon was published by ArpaViva label as a DVD and is distributed by Cinema Guild of New York.
 His paintings and media pieces are part of numerous private and public collections in the US, Europe and Japan.
 In 2004 he was selected by Alaska Arts Council to create a permanent media installation The Alaska Cycle, a video landscape.
 In 2005 and 2006 he finished two large scale site specific paintings Alaska Time-Lapse and Views of Tundra for the Alaska Psychiatric Institute, commissioned by Alaska Arts Council.
 Relja Penezic is a cofounder of ARTaVIVA, company/curatorial project dedicated to promotion of audio/video art as a permanent installation medium.
+From 2007 his work is regularly shown on Souvenirs from Earth, the first Cable TV station broadcasting a 24/7 program of Film and Video art, transforming bigger flat screens into an art terminal, giving access to the avant-garde of visual culture, available on French and German cable TV networks.
 In addition to an international career as an artist he served as a Creative Director for ID8, Los Angeles based branding agency, an Art Director and a Designer for Jump Ship Studios, San Francisco, and a Designer/Visual Effects Artist for Fleet Street Pictures of San Francisco.
 Relja Penezic was also a Master Printmaker for John Nichols Printmakers of New York specializing in silk-screen and lithography limited editions.
-He was a lecturer at the Princeton University School of Architecture, Haverford College, and Bowling Green State University.
+He was a lecturer at the Maryland Institute College of Art, Princeton University School of Architecture, Haverford College, and Bowling Green State University.

 SELECTED SHOWS OF MEDIA WORK AND FILM FESTIVALS:

-2008 - Replica, Peter Miller Gallery, Fragments of Unused Time videos and prints, Chicago, IL
+2008 - Replica, group show, video installations and prints from Fragments of Unused Time series.
+Peter Miller Gallery, Chicago, IL

 2008 - Film Noir and Fragments of Unused Time presentation and lecture at Maryland Institute College of Art (MICA) and the Maryland Film Festival Annual Spring Film Series, Baltimore, Mariland